Hardcover, 506 pages

 I read A Christmas Carol a while before Christmas last year - my first Dickens actually from the book rather than the TV!
 I thought it might be fun to make this author another of my Christmas traditions so chose the not-at-all seasonal A Tale Of Two Cities for this year.
 It turns out that I already knew the first and last sentences because they have become famous quotes: 'It was the best of times and the worst of times' and 'it is a far far better thing that I do than I have ever done'.

 For me this novel was a bizarre mix of some of the best descriptive writing I have read, interspersed with some of the most oversentimental claptrap and unrealistic dialogue.
 If Dickens was a modern indie author, reviews would surely be scathing!
-The timeline jumps at the beginning felt disjointed, but the story does eventually …
+The timeline jumps at the beginning felt disjointed, but the story does …

 avatar for kiplet